Black Death in England: Social distribution

 Russell had trusted the IPMs to give a true picture of the national average, because he assumed death rates to be relatively equal across the social spectrum.
 This assumption has been proven wrong, and studies of peasant plague mortality from manor rolls have returned much higher rates.
 This could be a consequence of the elite's ability to avoid infection by escaping plague-infected areas.
 It could also result from lower post-infection mortality among those more affluent, due to better access to care and nursing.
 If so, this would also mean that the mortality rates for the clergy—who were normally better off than the general population—were no higher than the average.

 The manorial records offer a good opportunity to study the geographical distribution of the plague.
-Its effect seems to have been about the same all over England, though a place like East Anglia, which had frequent contact with the Continent, was severely affected.
+Its effect seems to have been about the same all over England, though areas like East Anglia, which had frequent contact with the Continent, were severely affected.
 On a local level, however, there were great variations.
-A study of the Bishop of Worcester's estates reveal that, while his manors of Hartlebury and Hanbury had a mortality of only 19 per cent, the manor of Aston lost as much as 80 per cent of its population.
+A study of the Bishop of Worcester's estates reveals that, while his manors of Hartlebury and Hanbury had a mortality rate of only 19 per cent, the manor of Aston lost as much as 80 per cent of its population.
 The manor rolls are less useful for studying the demographic distribution of the mortality, since the rolls only record the heads of households, normally an adult male.
 Here the IPMs show us that the most vulnerable to the disease were infants and the elderly.

 There seem to have been relatively few deaths from the Black Death at higher levels of society.
 The only member of the royal family who can be said with any certainty to have died from the Black Death was in France at the time of her infection.
 Edward III's daughter Joan was residing in Bordeaux on her way to marry Pedro of Castile in the summer of 1348.
 When the plague broke out in her household she was moved to a small village nearby, but she could not avoid infection, and died there on 2 September.
 It is possible that the popular religious author Richard Rolle, who died on 30 September 1349, was another victim of the Black Death.
 The English philosopher William of Ockham has been mentioned as a plague victim.
 This, however, is an impossibility.
 Ockham was living in Munich at the time of his death, on 10 April 1347, two years before the Black Death reached that city.